AdebayoBraimah/CSE505/README.md

 NOTE: README.md doc is formatted for viewing on GitHub: https://github.com/AdebayoBraimah/CSE505

+TODO:
+- Make CLI with separate options for: knowledge graph creation, and querying
+- Compare clingo, and ErgoAI

 # Installation

 This project runs using python v3.10 via miniconda.
 The python dependencies can be installed as follows: